vanandrew/Presentations/MEDIC/medic_presentation.md

 ## Step 1b: Phase unwrapping using ROMEO

-ROMEO unwraps phase through a path based unwrapping algorithm.
+ROMEO unwraps phase through a path based unwrapping algorithm (Prim-Jarník algorithm).
 The path is detemined through several quality metrics, all based around varying smoothness criterion on the values/gradients of the phase/magnitude images.
 ROMEO imposes a linear constraint on the unwrapping solutions of phase across echoes.